Overcoming Perfectionism: Embracing Progress over Perfection with a Success Mindset

 4. Focus on Learning and Growth

 Shift your focus from seeking external validation to pursuing personal growth and learning.
 Embrace new challenges, seek feedback, and view failures as stepping stones towards improvement.
-Adopt a curiosity-driven mindset that values progress and continuous development.
+Consider reading a self‑help book on perfectionism for deeper insights and practical exercises.

 5. Practice Mindfulness

 Cultivate mindfulness to stay present and grounded.
-Mindfulness can help you become aware of perfectionistic tendencies and negative self-talk.
+Mindfulness can help you become aware of perfectionistic tendencies and negative self‑talk.
+Tools such as a mindfulness meditation app or a guided meditation CD can support a regular practice.
 By staying present in the moment, you can redirect your attention to the progress you are making and appreciate the journey.

 6. Surround Yourself with Supportive People